alphagov/govuk-puppet/development-vm/README.md

         /usr/bin/ssh-add -K yourkey

-## 2. Install dev tools and the VM
+## 2. Install the VM

-You probably want
-[GDS Boxen](https://github.com/alphagov/gds-boxen).
-If you don't want that, you just need Git and the information in the next section.

-## 3. Running the VM

 See
-[the Puppet development README](https://github.com/alphagov/govuk-puppet/blob/master/development-vm/README.md) for more information.
+[the Puppet development README](https://github.com/alphagov/govuk-puppet/blob/master/development-vm/README.md) for more information on installing the VM.

+You may find it useful to use
+[GDS Boxen](https://github.com/alphagov/gds-boxen), which will install the required dependencies for you.

+At this point, you should be able to ssh into your vagrant vm by running `vagrant ssh` from `govuk_puppet/development-vm`.

+`~/govuk/` on your host machine is mounted as `/var/govuk` inside the VM.
+Any app repositories you clone should go here.

-## 4. Set up the apps
+## 3. Set up the apps

 Most of our apps are written in Ruby and use Bundler to manage their dependencies.
 They won't be able to boot without their dependencies, so we need